mohammap/IR-Analysis-Dashboard/README.md

 # IR-Analysis-Dashboard
-Dashboard foe analyzing data obtained from an Infra Red camera
+Dashboard for analyzing data obtained from an Infra Red camera